 - To make very even, flat cake layers, I like to use these cake strips, which prevent most doming.

-- I also recommend weighing your empty stand mixer bowl in grams before you start baking this cake.
+- To Ensure Even Cake Layers: I recommend weighing your empty stand mixer bowl in grams before you start baking this cake.
 Note the weight on a piece of paper.
-Weigh the final, prepared cake batter (in the bowl) and subtract the weight of the empty stand mixer bowel.
+Weigh the final, prepared cake batter (in the bowl) and subtract the weight of the empty stand mixer bowl.
 This is the total batter weight.
 Divide this number by three.
 This final number is the weight of batter you want in each cake pan before it goes into the oven.